snava10/example-typescript-rest-api-app/README.md

 # example-typescript-rest-api-app

-Use this project a starting point when building your web api with typescript.
+Use this project as the starting point when building your web api with typescript.

 ## Features